UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 Variable names can contain letters, numbers, underscores and periods.
 They cannot start with a number nor contain spaces at all.
-Different people use different conventions for long variable names, these include
+Different people use different conventions for long variable names, these include:

   * periods.between.words
   * underscores\_between_words